popolony2k/hinotori/README.md

 ## Setup Hinotori

-On Hinotori base path there's a sample set environment batch file called **setenv.sam** that can be used as reference to create your own environment file.
+On Hinotori base path there's a sample set environment variable batch file called **setenv.sam** that can be used as reference to create your own customized environment variable set file.
-Please rename it to **setenv.bat** and edit it's content like explained below:
+Please rename it to **setenv.bat** and edit its content like explained below:

 ```console